 Hey!
 I am Alaa, Co-founder of kNOwBiaS, a long-time activist rooted in anti-war, anti-oppression, and anti-racism.
 I was born and raised in a small town in Ohio by my immigrant Lebanese parents.
-I received my occupational therapy training in Philadelphia, PA and later obtained my Occupational Therapy Doctorate from Temple University.
-I received a Teaching in Higher Education Certificate and his research involved exploring racial bias in the field of occupational therapy.
+I received my occupational therapy training in Philadelphia, PA and later obtained my Occupational Therapy Doctorate and Teaching in Higher Education Certificate from Temple University.
+My research involved exploring racial bias in the field of occupational therapy.

 My personal and professional experiences have given him a unique and genuine expertise to the intersections of race, health, culture, and justice.
 When you’re ready to show up for your [colleagues/students/employees] of color and make good on your professional oath to equality and to do no harm, I want to hear from you.
-Partnering with us could mean that you are better able to address racism, bias, and oppression in your institution, and facilitate powerful discussions that truly embrace justice for all, and can ultimately change and save lives.
+Our leadership consultations and anti-oppression workshops could mean that you are better able to address racism, bias, and oppression in your institution, and facilitate powerful discussions that truly embrace justice for all, and can ultimately change and save lives.

 A smart, driven, and fabulous podcast by Drs.
 Ryan Lavalley and Khalilah Johnson where sometimes it’s about occupation and sometimes it’s just sassy.